 Some business owners mistakenly believe that their generated waste is no longer their responsibility once it has been transported away from their facility.
-But the Environmental Protection Agency’s (EPA) Resource Conservation and Recovery Act (RCRA) holds generators liable for safely generating, transporting, storing and disposing of their waste from “cradle-to-grave.”
+But the Environmental Protection Agency’s (EPA) Resource Conservation and Recovery Act (RCRA) holds generators liable for safely generating, transporting, storing, and disposing of their waste from “cradle-to-grave.”
 This means if your waste is not in compliance during any part of the process, your business may be subject to fines and pursued in an enforcement action, even if the violation happens with your transporter or Treatment, Storage, and Disposal Facility (TSDF).
 This is why it is crucial to select a qualified, reputable TSDF when dealing with your waste.
 But how do you select a reputable TSDF for your business?
 What questions should you ask a TSDF?
 Read our tips below on how to select a TSDF.

 In general, “cradle-to-grave” liability applies to generators of hazardous waste, though in some cases, it may also apply to commercial non-hazardous waste.
 Wastes subject to cradle-to-grave liability include:

-- Hazardous waste generated by a Large Quantity Generator (LQG) or Small Quantity Generator.
+- Hazardous waste is generated by a Large Quantity Generator (LQG) or Small Quantity Generator.
 Very Small Quantity Generators (VSQG) are exempt from most cradle-to-grave responsibilities (though not all)

 - Universal waste